mikorail/vue-go-auth/README.md

 navigate to `ui` folder then you can start typing in your terminal using

 `npm install`

-wait for the process to be completed, and run
+to install the modules and the package required wait for the process to be completed, and run

 `npm run serve`